Naevyys/Little-quotes-story/index.md

 # Conclusion

-**Democrat and Republican quotes are simiarly distributed amongst news outlets of different political leaning.
+**Democrat and Republican quotes are similarly distributed amongst news outlets of different political leaning.
 Democrats have longer quotes in all of them.
-News outlets quote the speakers from their own political orientation more positively those from the opposite one.
-FInally, we've seen that politicised news outlets and politicised speakers both lead to generally more negative quotes.
+News outlets quote the speakers from their own political orientation more positively than those from the opposite one.
+Finally, we've seen that politicised news outlets and politicised speakers both lead to generally more negative quotes.
 It looks like politics is just more negative overall...**

 {% include banner.html
   title="Quoting style according to news source factual reporting"